StephaunH/osticket-prereqs/README.md

 </p>

 - Ensure IIS is properly installed by searching for "127.0.0.1" in a web browser
-- You should be brought to a page that looks like this:
+- The page should look like this:

 <p>
 <img src="https://i.imgur.com/Y7Kq1uQ.png">